gsoft-inc/wl-web-configs/CONTRIBUTING.md

 By default, packages compilation output will be in their respective *dist* directory.

-#### Linting errors

-If you got linting error, most of the time, they can be fixed automatically using `eslint . --fix`, if not, follow the report provided by `pnpm lint`.

 ## Commands

 From the project root, you have access to many commands the main ones are: